Laurie Spiegel: Career

-In addition to electronics and computer-based music, Spiegel has composed works for piano, guitar and other solo instruments and small orchestra, as well as drawings, photography, video art, numerous writings and computer software.
-In the visual domain, Spiegel wrote one of the first drawing or painting programs at Bell Labs, which she expanded to include interactive video and synchronous audio output in the mid-1970s.
+In addition to electronics and computer-based music, Spiegel has composed works for piano, guitar and other solo instruments and small orchestra, as well as drawings, photography, video art, writings, and computer software.
+Spiegel wrote one of the first drawing or painting programs at Bell Labs, which she expanded to include interactive video and synchronous audio output in the mid-1970s.

-Spiegel was a video artist in residence at the Experimental Television Lab at WNET Thirteen in New York (1976).
-She composed series music for the TV Lab's weekly "VTR—Video and Television Review" and audio special effects for its 2-hour science fiction film The Lathe of Heaven, both under the direction of David Loxton.
+Spiegel was a video artist in residence at the Experimental Television Lab at WNET in New York in 1976.
+She composed series music for the TV Lab's weekly "VTR—Video and Television Review" and sound effects for its film The Lathe of Heaven, both under the direction of David Loxton.

-In addition to computer software development, starting in the early 1970s, Spiegel supported herself by both teaching and by soundtrack composition, having had steady work throughout the 1970s at Spectra Films, Valkhn Films, the Experimental TV Lab at WNET (PBS), and subsequently for various individual video artists, animators, and filmmakers.
-As a self-proclaimed lover of emotional music, Spiegel thoroughly enjoyed her brief work as a soundtrack composer : "When you do soundtracks," she claims, "all that really matters is emotional content."
+In addition to computer software development, Spiegel supported herself through by both teaching and soundtrack composition starting in the early 1970s.
+She had steady work throughout the decade at Spectra Films, Valkhn Films, WNET, and subsequently for various individual video artists, animators, and filmmakers.
+Spiegel enjoyed her brief work as a soundtrack composer, stating: "When you do soundtracks, all that really matters is emotional content."

 In the 1980s, she focused on developing music software and consulting in the music technology field, as well as teaching at Cooper Union and New York University.
-For her work she received a Foundation for Contemporary Arts Grants to Artists award (2018).
+She received a Foundation for Contemporary Arts grant in 2018.

 In 2018 Spiegel's early Music for New Electronic Media was part of the Chicago New Media 1973-1992 Exhibition, curated by Jon Cates.

-In 2023, she was awarded the Giga-Hertz Main Award for Electronic Music by the Center for Art and Media Karlsruhe for her life's work.
+In 2023, she was awarded the Giga-Hertz Main Award for Electronic Music by the ZKM Center for Art and Media Karlsruhe for her life's work.
 In 2018, she began the process of digitally archiving her entire body of work.